Setting up trust for hybrid environments

 • Connect the cloud and on-premises Control Plane.

-• The on-premises Control Plane provides additional functionalities over the Classic clusters, such as Data Services and more controlled user-level access to the on-premises data lake services, but it is not mandatory for the Hybrid burst to cloud use cases.
+Ensure that your Cloudera on premises cluster is registered with one of these options.
+The on-premises Control Plane provides additional functionalities over Classic clusters, such as Data Services and more controlled user-level access to the on-premises data lake services, but it is not mandatory for the hybrid burst to cloud use cases.

-• To have a seamless connection between Cloudera on cloud and Cloudera on premises, you also have to connect the Cloudera on cloud Kerberos KDC and DNS server to the same one used by the Cloudera on premises account.
+• To have a seamless connection between Cloudera on cloud and Cloudera on premises, you must also connect the Cloudera on cloud Kerberos KDC and DNS server to the same server used by the Cloudera on premises account.

-• Register your Cloudera on premises control plane in the Cloudera Hybrid Environments.
+• You must register your Cloudera on premises Control Plane in the Cloudera Hybrid Environments.

-1. Navigate to the Cloudera Management Console for Cloudera on cloud.
+1. Go to Cloudera Management Console for Cloudera on cloud.

 3. Select the environment created in Registering Hybrid Environments.